 Honda is best known in the small engine market for the efficiency of design and the cleanliness of their lines.
 They’ve been in business since 1953 with over 100 million power products under their belt.

 Yamaha has been around since 1887, when it started as a piano and reed organ maker, but it wasn’t until 1955 that they branched out into motors.
-Since then, they’ve become a world leader in small engines, making smaller and more efficient engines for use in various applications worldwide, and arguably some of the best portable generators in the business.
+Since then, they’ve become a world leader in small engines, making smaller and more efficient engines for use in various applications worldwide, and arguably some of the best portable generators on the market.

 Yamaha generators also begin with a small 1 kW portable generator that offers nearly 12 hours of operation at 1/4 rated load on only 2/3 gallon of gas.
 All that in a package that only weighs 28 pounds.
 On the other end of the Yamaha spectrum is the 6kW rated generator that only produces 74.5 decibels at load.
 It is able to give you a full 8 hours of power at full load on just under seven gallons of gas.

 Champion is a relative newcomer to the generator and small engine manufacturing game.
 They were founded in 2003, but since then have built and sold over 2.5 million generators in North America alone.
-Champion build their generators in the United States with facilities in Tennessee, Wisconsin, and California.
+Champion power equipment is built in the United States with facilities in Tennessee, Wisconsin, and California, so you can be sure a Champion generator meets all US safety standards and requirements from scratch.

 For portable generators, they offer four different 1200 watt generators, each with10 to 11 hours of running time and only 65 decibels.
-Their largest model puts out an impressive 12 kW with 15 kW of starting wattage from a 717cc V-Twin engine that still only produces 78 decibels of sound.
+Their largest model puts out an impressive 12 kW of running wattage and 15 kW of starting wattage from a 717cc V-Twin engine that still only produces 78 decibels of sound.

 - Briggs & Stratton